|Flattop Mountain - S side

 Pitch 1: Climb past the chockstone on the left, then trend up through snowy ledges interspersed with harder moves toward the arete.
 Surmount the arete with great exposure, using face holds to pull onto an angled ledge (35m, M5).

 Pitch 2: Rocky-Mountain ice pitch.
 Climb straight up from the belay toward a large corner system swinging into a smattering of steep frozen turf and ice.
 Pull over a steep chockstone and continue up a snowy chimney (30m, M4).

 Pitch 3: Continue straight up the sustained right-facing corner and chimney system, pulling two steep sections with good gear (30m, M5/6).

 Pitch 4: Continue up the chimney and over a bulge and climb an easy slope to the summit (30m, M4/5).

-With good rope management, it would be possible to do the route in three pitches.
-Be ready to handle loose rock and large snow mushrooms (which required tunneling and care).
+With good rope management, it would be possible to do the route in three pitches; though, it's still a solid half-to-full day adventure from Bear Lake.
+Be ready to handle loose rock and large snow mushrooms.